CoIT-WGU/D084-Lab-Resources/Instructions/Labs/09 - Implement Directory Synchronization.md

     > **Note**: The **Directory + subscription** filter appears to the left of the notification icon in the toolbar of the Azure portal.

-1. In the Azure portal, navigate to the **adVM** blade, displaying the properties of the Azure VM hosting an Active Directory domain controller that you deployed in the first exercise of this lab.
+1. In the Azure portal, navigate to the**Virtual machines** blade, and find the **adVM** blade.
+This virtual machine displays the properties of the Azure VM hosting an Active Directory domain controller that you deployed in the first exercise of this lab.

 1. On the **Overview** pane of the **adVM** blade, click **Connect**.